-To mark the 50th anniversaries of these significant battles of the Vietnam War, the following program of commemoration and exhibitions will take place:
+To mark the 50th anniversaries of these significant battles of the Vietnam War a program of commemoration took place at the Australian War Memorial:

-A Last Post Ceremony marking the 50th anniversary of first attack on Fire Support Base Balmoral will be held in the Memorial's Commemorative Area at 4.55pm.
-This ceremony will commemorate Private Lindsay Noel Brown, who was serving with 3rd Battalion, RAR when Fire Support Base Balmoral was attacked.
-The ceremony will be supported by Australia’s Federation Guard.
+A Last Post Ceremony marking the 50th anniversary of first attack on Fire Support Base Balmoral was held in the Memorial's Commemorative Area.
+This ceremony commemorated Private Lindsay Noel Brown, who was serving with 3rd Battalion, RAR when Fire Support Base Balmoral was attacked.

 "They'll come looking for you"

 The first enemy attack on Fire Support Base Coral in May 1968 could have ended in disaster for Australian soldiers.

 In this article from Wartime magazine, Ashley Ekins, former Head of Military History at the Australian War Memorial, helps to explain what happened at Fire Support Base Coral.

 Tiber, the tracker dog who went missing from Coral

 When the second assault on Fire Support Base Coral came just two nights later, the noise of bursting mortars, bright flashes from gun fire, and intense activity caused one Australian to flee: a tracker dog named Tiber broke loose from his handler and took off across the battlefield, into the dark.
 By Emma Campbell.